 Emma lives in New Westminster and has a Bachelor of Business Administration (Marketing and International Business) from Simon Fraser University.

-Emily Margitan is a communications assistant who provides valuable support to Kirk & Co.’s senior team in the design and implementation of communications, public consultation and stakeholder engagement programs for a variety of clients.
+Emily Margitan is a communications coordinator who provides valuable support to Kirk & Co.’s senior team in the design and implementation of communications, public consultation and stakeholder engagement programs for a variety of clients.

 Emily’s broad skill-set includes in-depth research, media analysis, assistance with written communications materials as well as facilitating enquiry response.
 Her background working on proposals and marketing plans makes her a creative and analytic writer.
 Emily is passionate about survey design and assists with online survey programming.